nodebeats/nodebeats/README.md

 ## Test

-We have written integration test for much of the functionality for this application.
-We haven't written any unit tests for this release, but we are planning to write unit tests for much of the functionality for the next release phase.
+We have written integration tests for much of the functionality for this application.
+We haven't written any unit tests for this release, but we are planning to write unit tests for much of the functionality in the next release phase.
 Your contribution in writing unit tests for this application will be hugely appreciated and welcomed.

 So, to run test, first we will have to modify couple of things to make test successfull.
 So, let's get started: